openstack/ironic-inspector/README.rst

 Fill in at least configuration values with names starting with *os_*.
 They configure how *ironic-discoverd* authenticates with Keystone.

+Also set *database* option to where you want *ironic-discoverd* SQLite database to be placed.

 .. note::
     Configuration file contains a password and thus should be owned by ``root`` and should have access rights like *0600*.